telerik/kendo-ui-core/docs/controls/data-management/grid/localization.md

 		}
 	}

-Find more info in the [`filterable`](/api/javascript/ui/grid#configuration-filterable.messages) section of the Grid API reference.
+Find more information in the [`filterable`](/api/javascript/ui/grid#configuration-filterable.messages) section of the Grid JavaScript API reference.

 ## Grouping Header